 It is calculated by dividing carpal height (measured in line with the third metacarpal axis) by the greatest length of the capitate 2.

-The capitate length is measured from the subchondral cortex adjacent to the bases of the second and third metacarpus to the proximal cortex along a line that passes through the center of the bone head.
+The capitate length is measured from the subchondral cortex adjacent to the bases of the second and third metacarpal to the proximal cortex along a line that passes through the centre of the capitate.

 - 1. Youm Y, McMurthy RY, Flatt AE, Gillespie TE.
 Kinematics of the wrist.
 An experimental study of radial-ulnar deviation and flexion-extension.
 J Bone Joint Surg Am 1978;60(4):423-431.